mochajs/mocha/index.md

 ## More information

   For additional information such as using spies, mocking, and shared behaviours be sure to check out the [Mocha Wiki](https://github.com/visionmedia/mocha/wiki) on GitHub.
+For discussions join the [Google Group](http://groups.google.com/group/mochajs).